 Improved Import and Export extension is price-friendly.
 For the Magento 2 Open Source version, Firebear Studio only asks for $599 for a fully featured extension.
-For Magento 2 Commerce/Cloud editions two add-ons currently available: B2B and MSI.
-However, without add-ons, Commerce/Cloud owners still get a full set of functionality with the exception to entities introduced by the help of other extensions.
+For Adobe Commerce/Cloud editions, the price starts at $1,499.
+Also, you can purchase the B2B Add-On.
+However, without the add-on, Commerce/Cloud owners still get a full set of functionality except for B2B entities.

 Improved Import Backend

 When creating an import job, you will have access to up to nine configuration sections, depending on the entity you are importing.
-Every configuration section comes with the set of fields that let you control how you want a particular file imported on which conditions.
-You are able to duplicate a configured job to save time on the setting process.
+Every configuration section comes with a set of fields that let you control how you want a particular file to be imported under which conditions.
+You can duplicate a configured job to save time on the setting process.
 Any changes made within a job can be retrieved as logs.

-Import Settings section is where you select which entity you will be importing and on which conditions.
-First comes Use API selector, if enabled the import job changes the available settings to display every API credential you will need.
+The Import Settings section is where you select which entity you will be importing and on which conditions.
+First comes the Use API selector, if enabled the import job changes the available settings to display every API credential you will need.
 Then, when the entity is selected, you will get a specific set of import settings.
-For example, for products, you can clear attribute values, remove complex product association, websites and categories, cross-sells, upsells, and related products.
+For example, for products, you can clear attribute values, remove complex product associations, websites, and categories, cross-sells, upsells, and related products.

 Using these settings in conjunction with the correct import behavior can help you either renew the portion of the catalog or overwrite targeted data of your store completely.

-Additionally, in the Import Behavior section, you control a validation strategy, specify allowed errors count and specify custom values for your file separators.
+Additionally, in the Import Behavior section, you control a validation strategy, specify the allowed error count and specify custom values for your file separators.
 We know that CSV sheets are saved and edited differently, that’s why having an in-house option to specify required separators can save you another headache.

 Next, in the Import Source section, you specify where your file is stored and set up how images should be handled during the import procedure.
-Selecting different source yields different set of configuration fields.
+Selecting different sources yields different sets of configuration fields.
 For Google Sheets, for example, you only need to specify the link to your shared Google Sheet.
 For FTP and SFTP you will need to specify a host, port, username, and password.

-Currently, Firebear Studio developed migration patterns from Magento 1, including MagMi file format, Shopify and Prestashop.
-Every migration pattern dictates the Improved Import and Export extension how the imported file should be treated depending on its origin.
+Currently, Firebear Studio developed migration patterns from Magento 1, including MagMi file format, Shopify, and Prestashop.
+Every migration pattern dictates the Improved Import and Export extension and how the imported file should be treated depending on its origin.

-Beside attribute mapping, you can also map attribute values.
-For example, if you want to translate some of the values, or your supplied changed one color for another this option can save you lots of troubles.
+Besides attribute mapping, you can also map attribute values.
+For example, if you want to translate some of the values, or your supplied changed one color for another this option can save you lots of trouble.

 Product import can be accompanied by a content translation.
 You are free to select the source and target languages.
 The functionality supports Free and Paid versions of the Google translation tool.
 You can translate a variety of product attributes and enable them for all or specific store views.

-For example, if you are creating new configurable products from the imported simple products, you may want to assign product description, or meta-data attributes to it.
+For example, if you are creating new configurable products from the imported simple products, you may want to assign product descriptions, or meta-data attributes to them.